District 1, Ho Chi Minh City: Office buildings

-Many grade A office towers are located in District 1, HCMC.
+Mostly grade A office towers of the city are located in District 1.

 Tourist sights

 Historical sights

 Buildings such as the Saigon Notre-Dame Basilica, the Saigon Opera House, the Central Post Office, the City Hall, Phạm Ngũ Lão Street, the former Republic of Vietnam President's Reunification Palace, Ho Chi Minh City Museum of Fine Arts, Hotel Majestic, Tao Dan Park, and Rex Hotel are some of the most famous historical sights in District 1.
 Besides these places, most streets in District 1 built and designed since 1946 were completed by the French.
 Most of the buildings constructed since the French colonial era are still standing, with most having been recently renovated.

 Other Attractions

 The Bitexco Financial Tower is the tallest building in the city as of the beginning of 2016, and a symbol of modernity mixed with cultural influences.
 In addition, the Bùi Viện and Nguyễn Huệ districts are also interesting places for visitors.

 Nowadays, the Landmark 81 has also become another attractions since 2018.
 Additionally, it has become the tallest building in the city.